EducationalTestingService/rsmtool/README.rst

 We expect the primary users of RSMTool to be researchers working on developing new automated scoring engines or on improving existing ones.
 Note that RSMTool is not a scoring engine by itself but rather a tool for building and evaluating machine learning models that may be used in such engines.

-For installation and usage, please see the `official documentation <http://rsmtool.readthedocs.io>`_.
+For installation and usage, please see the `official documentation <https://rsmtool.readthedocs.io>`_.
+If you use the `Dash <https://kapeli.com/dash>`_  app on macOS, you can also download the complete RSMTool documentation for offline use in the "User Contributed" section under "Preferences -> Downloads".

 Requirements
 ------------